lapsonwor/wala_test/README.md

 - Use Javascript libraries such as Vue.js/React to create frontend of the web app

-- Use Python to implement the backend of the application

 - Fetch requested data via API

 - Create visualization of the given data